fpoirotte/XRL/docs/src/index.rst

         in `XRL's code <https://github.com/fpoirotte/XRL/>`_.
         It does not necessarily reflect features from any current or upcoming release.
 Check out https://readthedocs.org/projects/xrl/
-        for documentation on released versions.
+        for documentation on supported versions.

 Overview
 --------